davemhyman/lava2d/README.md

 > rheo.py and therm.py contain submodules for the thermorheologic model, vents.py generates the source term, topo.py ingests and prepares the DEM as well as freezes stagnant, cold lava cells.

+I have supplied an example vent file in the "example_vents" directory.
 If something isn't working for you then please let me know.

 Cheers!
 Dave Hyman